 The FreeeUp Company Culture

-We’ve worked hard to define the FreeeUp company culture because we understand the importance of its impact on the future potential of our team and company.
+We’ve worked hard to define the FreeeUp company culture because we understand the importance of its impact on the future potential of our workers and company.
 We had a huge focus on the company culture at our first eCommerce company and saw the power of how it can bring together an amazing group of talented people all focused on achieving the same goals.

 Everyone’s voice is heard

-An aspect of the FreeeUp company culture that is consistently communicated to the team from the day that they are interviewed is that everyone’s voice is heard.
+An aspect of the FreeeUp company culture that is consistently communicated to workers from the day that they are interviewed is that everyone’s voice is heard.
 We support a company culture where we expect you to be more than a doer.
 We want to hear your ideas and we want you to feel comfortable challenging ideas presented by others.

 For example, it is not okay to start a conversation on Skype and then disappear without explanation.
 At other companies, the lack of communication may be accepted as the norm, but with a company culture focused on strong communication, it is not acceptable.

 We take the value of communication even further with our 15+ pages of communication guidelines.
 The document outlines all of the different scenarios that you may run into as a FreeeUp worker and how we expect you to respond.
-We even make an effort to have two emergency contacts, phone numbers, and emails for each team member so that we can always contact them even if there is a loss of power, etc.
+We even make an effort to have two emergency contacts, phone numbers, and emails for each worker so that we can always contact them even if there is a loss of power, etc.

 These are only a couple of examples of how the FreeeUp company culture guides the growth and operations of the company.
-With a team of over 250 remote workers servicing out network of clients and our own internal needs, it is of utmost important to have a well-defined company culture so that everyone is on the same page at all times.
+With over 250 remote workers servicing out network of clients and our own internal needs, it is of utmost important to have a well-defined company culture so that everyone is on the same page at all times.

 1. Define your company culture.